espnet/espnet/egs2/TEMPLATE/speechlm1/README.md

 Most users should be confortable to stay with `type` of `text` and `kaldi_ark`, both of which have the format `example_id` `content` in each line of it.
   * If the file is saved as kaldi_ark, use `kaldi_ark`
     * Usually, tokenized speech (`modality={codec, ssl}`) is in this format.
-    * Each line will look like: `<path-to-ark>:<index_number>`.
+    * Each line will look like: `example_id <path-to-ark>:<index_number>`.
 E.g., foo.ark:1234
   * If the file can be effectively parsed as plain text, use `text`.
     * usualy, data with `modality={text_bpe, g2p, spk, class}` is in this foramt.
 For advanced users, ESPnet dataset will support more `type` options.
 See `DATA_TYPES` in `<espnet>/espnet2/train/dataset.py` for the full list.

 ### Example Sequence
 When using speech codec models to represent audio/speech, it will use `N` tokens for each frame, which is not compatible with standard LM.
 Thus, for any modality other than codec, we repeat it by `N` times before splicing all sequence entries together.
+The final sequence will be in the shape of `[T, N]`.

 Besides the tokens from each modality, we additionally add some special tokens for flow control and other logics, such as
   * Start/End of Sentence `<sos/eos>`